Search bySearch By Algolia logo

 05 June 2013

 Understand the power that parents hold in guiding their children's career paths.
-Discover the High Five messages for successful career planning and lifelong learning.
+Discover the top five messages for successful career planning and lifelong learning.

 South Africa’s university graduation rate of 15% is one of the lowest in the world (HSRC, 2008).
 These figures are frightening, especially for the person who carries the financial burden of unsuccessful completion of tertiary studies.
 For the more fortunate students, the financial burden is placed on their parents who experience difficulties when their child decides to change their study direction, fail a subject, or even drop out completely.